 In the upstream direction, the congestion occurs on the DSL modem – the path between the CPE and the modem (Ethernet or Fast Ethernet) is much faster than the upstream ATM virtual circuit.
 Secondary congestions might occur in DSLAM or the backhaul network.
 NAS usually does not police inbound traffic, as it’s assumed the DSL access network already limits the user traffic to its contractual upstream speed.

-Based on the congestion analysis, it’s obvious you cannot use queuing on the CPE (marked “2” in the diagrams) to influence the ADSL QoS as you don’t control a single congestion point.
+Based on the congestion analysis, it’s obvious you cannot use queuing on the CPE (marked “2” in the diagrams) to influence the ADSL QoS as you don’t control the single congestion point.
 You have to use traffic shaping on the CPE to introduce artificial congestion points in which the queues will form.
 You can then use the usual queuing mechanisms to prioritize the application traffic.

 The shaping configured on the PPPoE interface on the CPE router neatly removes the congestion on the DSL modem.
 The backhaul network is rarely congested in the upstream direction (unless your friendly neighbors are devoted fans of P2P protocols).